Sheaves of ultradifferentiable functions

 \begin{Def} Let $u\subseteq\R[n]$ be an open set and $P$ be a linear differential operator with coefficients in $\sheaf[U]{n}$.
 If $\sheaf{}$ is a semiregular sheaf then we say that $P$ is $\sheaf{}$-hypoelliptic in $U$ if

 for all $u\in\Distr[U]{n}$. \end{Def}

 As a first application we show that $\WFR$ is invariant under the action of linear partial differential operators with coefficients in $\sheaf{}$.
-More precisely we notice we can generalize the main statements of \cite{fuerdoes2025} to microlocal sheafs $\sheaf{}$.
-First, combining \cite[Theorem 3.1]{fuerdoes2025} with Proposition \ref{WFProp3} gives the following statement of the $\sheaf{}$-microlocal properties of analytic Fourier analytic operators.
+More precisely we notice we can generalize the main statements of \cite{fuerdoes2025} to microlocal sheaves $\sheaf{}$.
+First, combining \cite[Theorem 3.1]{fuerdoes2025} with Proposition \ref{WFProp3} gives the following statement of the $\sheaf{}$-microlocal properties of analytic Fourier integral operators.
 For the notions used, see \cite{TrevesBook80a,TrevesBook80b,TrevesBook25}.